MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/deprecated-tables.md

 |NAV App Tenant App| Installed Application|

 > [!IMPORTANT]
-> The Temp Blob table is marked with `ObsoleteState:Pending`, however we have a firm plan to remove the table in 2021 release wave 2.
-If you have code that depends on the Temp Blob table, you must rewrite it to use the Blob Storage module in the System Application before 2021 release wave 2 becomes available.
+> The Temp Blob table is marked with `ObsoleteState:Pending`, however we will remove the table in 2021 release wave 2.
+If you have code that depends on the Temp Blob table, you must rewrite it before 2021 release wave 2 becomes available.
+For example, consider using the Blob Storage module in the System Application instead.

 ## See Also